plant-microct-tools/leaf-traits-microct/README.md

 `rescale_factor`: Default is 1 (no rescaling).
 Depending on the amount of RAM available, you might need to adjust this value.
 For stacks of smaller size, ~250 Mb, no rescaling should be necessary.
 Files larger than 1 Gb should be rescaled by 2.
 This is a downsizing integer that can be used to resize the stack in order to make the computation faster or to have a file size manageable by the program.
 It will resize only the _x_ and _y_ axes and so keeps more resolution in the _z_ axis.
 These files are used during the whole segmentation process.
 Note that the resulting files will be anisotropic, i.e. one voxel has different dimension in _x_, _y_, and _z_.

-`threshold_rescale_factor`: Default is 1 (no rescaling).
+`threshold_rescale_factor`: Default is same value as `rescale_factor`.
 This one resizes _z_, i.e. depth or the slice number, after having resized using the `rescale_factor`.
 This is used in the computation of the local thickness (computing the largest size within the cells -- used in the random forest segmentation).
 This is particularly slow process and benefits from a smaller file, and it matters less if there is a loss of resolution in this step.
 Note that this image is now isotropic, i.e. voxels have same dimensions in all axes.

 `nb_estimators`: Default is 50.
 The number of estimators, or trees, used in the random forest classification model.
 Usually between 10 and 100.
 Increasing the value will increase the model size (i.e. more RAM needed) and may not provide better classification.